zenoss/zenosslabs/docs/zenpack_standards_guide.rst

     Especially note these JS file correlations:

     * ``device.js`` - Modifies the default device page.
-    * ``ThisClass.js`` - Modifies the component ThisClass page.
+    * ``ComponentClass.js`` - Modifies the component ComponentClass page.

     Folders inside ``resources`` have the following properties:

     * ``icon/`` (Note: ZPL)
       All images and icons loaded by the browser.
-      Within this folder note the following name correspondance:
+      Within this folder note the following name correspondence:

       * ``DeviceClass.png``` - Icon used in top left corner.
       * ``ComponentClass.png``` - Icon used in Impact diagrams for component.

   * ``datasources/``
-    All datasources pluggin files.
+    All datasources plugin files.
 Ensure your datasource has a descriptive name that closely correlates to the plugin name.

   * ``lib/``